schoonhovenrichard/LEAN_CNN_pruning/README.md

 1. A function that returns a list of all the layers of operators that are subject to pruning.
 Example: `get_convs_MSD` from `pruning_utils.py`.
 2. A function to prune biases for convolutional layers.
 Example: `prune_biases_MSD` in `pruning_algorithms.py`.
 The function `prune_biases_MSD` shows how we can iterate over the pruning masks in the model, and check if the convolutional channel is fully pruned.
 If this is the case, we prune the bias of that channel.
 3. (Optional) If the user wants to include a redundancy pruning step, a function to prune redundant convolutions.
 Example: `Prune_Redundant_Convolutions_MSD` in `pruning_algorithms.py`.
 The function `Prune_Redundant_Convolutions_MSD` shows how we can check if all the preceding convolutional channels are pruned, and prune the current channel if this is the case.
 4. A function, or code block, to define the CNN as a pruning graph.
-One can immediately define the adjacency list, or create an adjacency matrix and use the pre-supplied ```convert_matr_to_adjlist``` function to convert it.
-To create an adjacency list, let every operator channel be a node index, and add to the list ```[inidx, outidx, normvalue]``` the edges between the channels.
-Similarly, the adjacency matrix has at the appropriate positions (columns and rows are the in and out indices) the norms of the convolutions.
+One can immediately define the adjacency list, or create an adjacency matrix and use the pre-supplied `convert_matr_to_adjlist` function to convert it.
+To create an adjacency list, let every channel be a node index, and add to the list `[inidx, outidx, normvalue]` the edges between the channels.
+Similarly, the adjacency matrix has at the appropriate positions (columns and rows are the in and out indices) the norms of the operators.
 The code block at line 337 in `LEAN_MSD` shows how we can calculate the norms of the convolutional layers with `compute_FourierSVD_norms`, and insert them into our numpy array.

 Given that the above functions have been written, the user can replace the instances of `get_convs_MSD`, `prune_biases_MSD`, and `Prune_Redundant_Convolutions_MSD` with their custom versions.
 Then, the user can take the code block like the one at line 335 in `pruning_algorithms.py`, and replace it with their custom code to create the norm-graph matrix.
 The rest of the code can stay the same, and the user has their custom LEAN pruning method!